yorgoh/qiskit-metal/README.md

 Notes:

 * For your own sanity, it is recommended to read this document in its entirety before proceeding.
-* On Windows, the conda environment is strongly recommended because Shapely is difficult to install directly via pip.
+* On Windows, the Conda environment is strongly recommended because Shapely is difficult to install directly via pip.

 ### Downloading